 Bottom line perfect.
 EVERY single one is perfect.
 Lasting power is better than your average balm, it still won’t last as long as her LuxeTrance or MatteTrance lipsticks, but for a balm I get several hours of wear without fading.
 Formula is hydrating and really does moisturize the lips nicely.
 I love the natural sheen these have and also the fact that once you apply they don’t feel like they’ll slide off.
 I still have some more lip product reviews from other brands that I’m working on including some of the new Tom Ford Boys and Girls, Sisley Le Phyto-Rouge and more, but being the gloss girl that I am, I love these balms.
 They’re easy to wear, effortless, apply flawlessly and the colors are perfect.
 I think it’s a little odd Passion Flower turns straight pink on my lips when it looks peach in the tube but I love it regardless.

-Pat McGrath Labs launches keep getting better and better and her latest is the Mothership V Bronze Seduction Eyeshadow Palette ($125 for 13.2 g/ 0.47 oz, made in Italy).
+Pat McGrath Labs launches keep getting better and better and her latest is the Mothership V Bronze Seduction Eyeshadow Palette ($125 for 13.2 g/ 0.47 oz, made in Italy, available at Pat McGrath and Sephora).
 I’ve had my eye on many of her large 10-pan palettes but was a little intimidated by the glitter and bold colors.
 I am beyond thrilled to be able to test this one out and it does not disappoint.
 It’s quite glitzy so if you don’t do glitter shadows this will definitely not be for you and I’d recommend you check out her 6-pan MTHRSHP Eyeshadow Palettes instead.
 I am beyond obsessed with all three options and love very much.
 I consider myself to be a conservative shadow wearer but indulge in some glitters every now and then.
 Not all glitters are created equal and the ones from Pat McGrath are quite special.

 The Mothership V Bronze Seduction Eyeshadow Palette has ten eyeshadows that have a variety of textures.
 The formulas are really good in terms of color payoff and ease of blending.
 Some apply better with fingers in a patting motion.
 Others work better with a brush.
 I do want to mention that I’ve only had this palette for a couple days so this is more of a first impressions post.
 I did two eye looks to test everything and have one of them shown later in the post.